-- Intent Retail Marijuana Establishment operations will be compliant with all regulations outlined in 935 CMR 500.000 and 935 CMR 502.000et. seq. ("the Regulations") and any other requirements or sub-regulatory guidance issued by the Massachusetts Cannabis Control Commission ("CNB") or any other regulatory agency. - II.
-Purpose The purpose of this policy is to outline the responsibilities of the Company, the Company's management team and Agents to ensure specific, methodical, and consistent compliance of the Regulations and to ensure that access to our facility is restricted to only persons who are 21 years of age or older and Medical use of Marijuana patients and caregivers registered with the Commission.
+Mass Alternative Care is committed to being compliant with all regulations outlined in 935 CMR 500.000 and 935 CMR 502.000 et. seq. ("the Regulations") and any other requirements or sub-regulatory guidance issued by the Massachusetts Cannabis Control Commission ("CNB" or "the Commission") or any other regulatory agency.